 Check out the current roster of fun activities and educational opportunities listed below.
 We also encourage you to visit our video library as many of our workshops are offered with supplemental information participants can refer to before and after events.

-The Two-Way Street: This group of self-advocates meets once a month to volunteer at local nonprofits throughout the metro area and learn leadership skills.
-The “Two-Way Street” concept is that our self-advocates benefit from being involved in meaningful activity, and the community learns the abilities of individuals with disabilities.
+The Arc ADventures in Leadership: This group of self-advocates meets once a month to volunteer at local nonprofits throughout the metro area and learn leadership skills.
+Participants of the ADventures in Leadership group benefit from being involved in meaningful activity, and the community learns the abilities of individuals with disabilities.

 Step Up Into Life After High School: This workshop is conducted by our chapter to assist parents and young adults with understanding resources and planning for life after high school.